 What are store atmospherics?

-With this in mind, the primary goal of the retailer or business owner is to try and improve the atmospherics of a store in order to increase the approach behaviour of customers and decrease their avoidance behaviour.
+The primary goal of the retailer or business owner is to try and improve the atmospherics of a store.
+This increases the approach behaviour of customers and decreases their avoidance behaviour, ultimately improving sales.

 Retail atmospherics: atmospheric variables